This webinar originally occurred on March 28, 2019

-Duration: 1.5 hour(s)
+Duration: 1.5 hours

 This presentation introduces research conducted in Uganda at the nexus of forensic science and transitional justice, highlighting a large-scale forensic investigation and human identification capacity-building workshop for Ugandan stakeholders.

-Detailed Learning Objectives:
+Detailed Learning Objectives

-Funding for this Forensic Technology Center of Excellence event has been provided by the National Institute of Justice, Office of Justice Programs, U.S. Department of Justice.
+Funding for this Forensic Technology Center of Excellence webinar has been provided by the National Institute of Justice, Office of Justice Programs, U.S. Department of Justice.

 The opinions, findings, and conclusions or recommendations expressed in this webinar are those of the presenter(s) and do not necessarily reflect those of the U.S. Department of Justice.

 Contact us at ForensicCOE@rti.org with any questions and subscribe to our newsletter for notifications.